Trigonometry

 = ½.

-Inversely, if we are given a value of the function -- ½ -- then the challenge is to name the angle.
+Inversely, if we are given that the value of the sine function is ½, then the challenge is to name the radian angle x.

 sin x = ½.